NikhilKarn18/Digital-Alarm-Clock-Frontend-/README.md

-# Digital-Alarm-Clock-Frontend-
+Digital Clock with Alarm Feature:-

-This is a digital clock with the Alarm feature.
+This project is a simple digital clock web application with an integrated alarm feature.

+Technologies Used:
-Here I used HTML for structuring the webpage, CSS for its styling and JS for the functionality.
+HTML – For structuring the layout of the webpage.

-I imported an audio file here from url which will play when alarm time is triggered.
-Some basic setup I made for my web page.
+CSS – To style the interface and make it visually appealing.

+JavaScript – To power the clock functionality and handle the alarm logic.

+Key Features:
+Live Digital Clock: Displays the current time, updating every second.

+Alarm Functionality: Users can set a specific time for the alarm.
+When the set time is reached, an audio file (imported via a URL) is played automatically.

+Basic UI Setup: The layout is kept clean and minimal for easy use and understanding.